jejacks0n/teaspoon/README.md

       expect(true).to.be(false)
 ```

-If you're using one library and you want to take advantage of the things that that library provides you're completely free to do so, and this is provided as a suggestion more than anything.
+If you're using one library and you want to take advantage of the things that that library provides you're completely free to do so, and this is provided as a suggestion.
 The Teabag reporters understand the techniques above and have specs for them.

 ### Fixtures

-Teabag fixtures are using jasmine-jquery for now, but we'll be providing a more complete solution for loading fixtures at some point in the future.
+Teabag fixtures are using jasmine-jquery for now.

 If jasmine-jquery isn't your thing, you can also load your fixtures manually into the "#teabag-fixtures" element.